akeyless-community/ssh-target/README.md

 ## Purpose

-To deploy a linux VM into a Kubernetes cluster using TrustedUserCA and SSH certificates
+To deploy a linux VM into a Kubernetes cluster using TrustedUserCA and connecting to the VM using SSH certificates

 ## Preparation